serenysoft/status/README.md

-# 📊 Sereny software - Services status
+# 📊 Sereny - Services status

 This repository contains the uptime monitor and status page for [Sereny Software](https://sereny.net/).